- She wrote the book on code breaking for the U.S. Army, and taught the first cryptography classes to soldiers in WWI.

 Elizebeth later assisted Canadian officials in the arrest of opium smugglers, and helped the U.S. Post Office catch a Nazi spy in New York City.

-At the end of the war, Elizebeth was told that her skills were no longer needed, and so she and her husband William returned to the project that first brought them together – working to prove there were not any Baconian ciphers in Shakespeare.
+At the end of the war, Elizebeth was told that her skills were no longer needed, and so she and William returned to the project that first brought them together – working to prove there were not any Baconian ciphers in Shakespeare.
 This led to the publication of their book, The Shakespearean Ciphers Examined.

 In their retirement years, William and Elizebeth decided that their personal library and papers would not go to the federal government, but to a small library that would make them available to researchers.
 They started working on readying their collection together, and after William’s death, Elizebeth worked tirelessly on their collection’s donation to the George C. Marshall Foundation.
-Elizebeth followed the truck carrying their collection from their home on Capitol Hill to Lexington, VA, and spent many days getting the collection organized into its new home.
+Elizebeth followed the truck carrying their collection from their home on Capitol Hill to Lexington, Virginia, and spent many days getting the collection organized in its new home.

 The William and Elizebeth Smith Friedman collections are available to researchers, and portions have been digitized.